Derived category of projectivizations and flops: Projectivization formula

-then this can be viewed as the dual situation of the above structure theorem.
-The duality between projectivization of above $\sG$ and the blowing up formulae can be formulated precisely in the framework of homological projective duality (HPD), see \cite{JL18proj2}. \end{remark}
+Then this can be viewed as the ``dual" situation of Thm. \ref{cor:projectivization}.
+This duality between the projectivization formula Thm. \ref{cor:projectivization} and Orlov's blowing-up formula Thm. \ref{thm:blow-up} can be formulated precisely in the framework of homological projective duality (HPD), see \cite{JL18proj2}. \end{remark}